ShawnMcCool/PHPStorm-SpacePeacock/README.md

 - In PHPStorm, choose File -> Import Settings, and import the .jar file.
 (If you don't see the File menu, you may need to open a directory or a project first.)

-- Install the plugin [ColorTree](http://plugins.jetbrains.com/plugin/7058?pr=) to style the sidebar colors
+- Install the plugin [ColorIDE](http://plugins.jetbrains.com/plugin/7055?pr) to set the colors of the rest of the IDE.

 - (optional) Install the plugin [Idea11 Icon Pack](http://plugins.jetbrains.com/plugin/7285?pr=) to reduce the fugly in the sidebar.